alvinewamalwa/security-operations-lab/README.md

 - Linux system usage in security contexts
 - Network discovery and analysis
 - Reading and interpreting logs
-- Building small security tools with Python
+- Building security tools with Python
 - Getting comfortable with security thinking in general